+- After scheduling and receiving approval from the clinical coordinator and clinical preceptor through email, complete the following:

 - Clock in as normal

-- Do a Time Exception
+- When clocking out, do a Time Exception

 - Under "other explanation" tab, document the following items:

 - Write -MAKE UP TIME

 - Day you are making up time from

 - How many hours you are making up

+- Students will receive an "Incomplete" if all missed time is not made up by the end of the trimester.
+Students may not exceed 40 hours class and clinic time each week (nor greater than 10 hours each day), and, as such, can only make up a limited amount of time each week.